codebar/planner/README.md

 **Note:** If you are using Windows, you can run `bin/dbuild` using Git Bash.

+**Note:** If you are using a Mac with an Apple Silicon processer (M1, M2, etc) you will need to enable the following option in Docker's settings:
+> Use Rosetta for x86/amd64 emulation on Apple Silicon

 ### 4. Run the tests

 Run `bin/drake` to run all the tests and make sure everything works.